25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

-This stored procedure, usp_UpdateOrderStatus, modifies the status of an order in the Orders table.
-It accepts the order ID and the new status as input, updates the corresponding order's status, and then logs the change in the system's event log, recording the order ID and the new status.
+The stored procedure `usp_UpdateOrderStatus` modifies the status of an order in the `Orders` table.
+It accepts an order ID and a new status as input, updates the order's status accordingly, and then logs the change in a separate event log using the `usp_LogEvent` procedure.

 ---